ThirdAILabs/Public-Benchmarks/criteo_distributed_training/README.md

 ## Introduction

-This repository contains scripts for each training, including the main training script `train.py` and the dataset preprocessing file `process_to_csv.py`.
-Additionally, the `run.sh` script includes commands for running all the trainings, assuming the datasets are available.
+This repository contains scripts for running distributed training jobs on the [Criteo TB Clickthrough Prediction Benchmark](https://ailab.criteo.com/download-criteo-1tb-click-logs-dataset/) discussed in this [blog post](https://www.anyscale.com/blog/how-thirdai-uses-ray-for-parallel-training-of-billion-parameter-neural-networks-on-commodity-cpus).
+The two main files are the model training script `train.py` and the dataset preprocessing script `process_to_csv.py`.
+Additionally, the `run.sh` script includes commands for running all the training benchmarks, assuming the datasets are available.

-We ran it on VMware vSphere cluster with 12, 24, and 48 nodes, each having 4 vCPUs and 8 GB RAM.
-The cluster consisted of 5 servers connected through interconnect with a modest communication speed of 10Gbps.
+All of these benchmarks are run on AWS machines.

 ### Machine Configuration: